Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 "You got the mission spec?"
 Hoeff asked, businesslike even as he slapped his palm into Wilde’s and gave the big man his own rib-crushing embrace.

-*"Mnghf!* …Yeah.
+"*Mnghf!* …Yeah.
 How long’ve we known about this thing?"

 "Long enough.
 Clan Whitecrest calls it the *‘Vengeance Engine.’"*